We are committed to providing a high-quality legal service.

 - reviewing your file(s) and other relevant documents; and

-- speaking with the person who dealt with your matter.
+- liaising with the person who dealt with your matter.

 We may also need to ask you for further information or documents.
 If so, we will ask you to provide the information within a specific period of time.